CiscoLives/LTRATO-2001/_sources/introduction/index.rst.txt

 #.
 Create a pyATS testbed file.
 #.
 Understand the main capabilities and components of the pyATS suite.
 #.
-Write scripts that can automate testing for specific network topology.
+Write scripts that can automate testing for specific network topologies.

 Throughout this lab, you will work with and learn the following features and concepts: